 And while we appreciate the wide array of options — turban, waffle, microfiber — it is easy to get overwhelmed.

 And this is why The Sunday Edit team is here to help you spend your cash wisely.
-We tested five hair towels to see if they lived up to the hype, and what brand was the best.
+We tested five hair drying towels to see if they lived up to the hype, and what brand was the best.
 This way, you have more income to spend on important things, like your 401K and skincare.

 Iman Balagam — Aquis Rapid Dry Lisse Hair Turban in Tangerine Sunrise